AttorneyOnline/AO2-Client/README.md

 	- Areas can be set to locked and spectatable.
 		- Spectatable areas (using `/area_spectate`) allow people to join, but not talk if they're not on the invite list.
 		- Locked areas (using `/area_lock`) forbid people not on the invite list from even entering.
+	- Can't find people to case with?
+Try the case alert system!
+		-
 - **Area list:**
 	- The client automatically filters out areas from music if applicable, and these appear in their own list.
 	- Use the in-game A/M button, or the `/switch_am` command to switch between them.